References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 As part of this preparation, the CAA will now accept third country applications from organisations with their principal place of business located outside the UK, (including EU countries, Channel Islands and rest of the world) for airworthiness approvals:

-Organisations with their principal place of business located outside the UK, (including the EU Countries, Channel Islands and rest of the world), that wish to carry out production, maintenance or manage continuing airworthiness of aircraft and/or components that are used for UK-registered aircraft.
+Organisations with their principal place of business located outside the UK, (including the EU Countries, Channel Islands and rest of the world), that wish to carry out production, maintenance or manage continuing airworthiness of aircraft that are used for UK-registered aircraft.